Healthy Jambalaya with Sausage & Shrimp (Whole30, Low Carb, Paleo)

 - Try crawfish instead of or in addition to the shrimp!
-So good and so Cajun.
+SO GOOD!

 - Use broccoli rice instead of cauliflower rice in this healthy jambalaya if you feel like it.

-- Stir in a couple (drained) cans of crab for some extra seafood jambalaya magic.
+- Stir in a couple of (drained) cans of crab for some extra seafood jambalaya magic.

 - Replace the shrimp or sausage with cooked chicken, preferably dark meat.

-- Make sure you simmer the healthy jambalaya mixture.
+- Make sure you simmer the mixture.
 If you don’t and the liquid doesn’t properly reduce, you’ll end up with a soupier dish than what a jambalaya should be.

-- If you’re on a Whole30, stick to sausages like Aidell’s Chicken Apple Sausage or other Whole30 compliant varieties you find.
+- If you’re on a Whole30 round, stick to sausages like Aidell’s Chicken Apple Sausage or other Whole30 compliant varieties you find.
 Costco usually has a great selection!